Attaching a Middle Rib

 - The photo on the left shows where to

-wrap 2 short strips of tape around the exposed edge of a middle rib.
+wrap two short strips of tape around the exposed edge of a middle rib.

 - The middle photo shows where to wrap

-tape will end up stuck to the orange rib plastic, for 2 of the 3
+tape will end up stuck to the orange rib plastic, for two of the three middle ribs.

 - The photo on the right shows how tape

-The other 2 middle ribs are done similarly,
+The other two middle ribs are done similarly,

 Return to page 2